 *The percentage listed here measures how many survey respondents agreed these factors impacted their online purchase decisions

-In the research, Malaysians mentioned that the most effective online stimuli are social media and e-commerce websites, followed by branded websites, apps and video websites like YouTube, Twitch and Vimeo.
+In the research, Malaysians mentioned that the most effective online stimuli are social media and eCommerce websites, followed by branded websites, apps and video websites like YouTube, Twitch and Vimeo.
+This is also validated to an extent by Hootsuite and We Are Social’s Digital 2021 Malaysia findings:

 At the consideration stage, Malaysian shoppers tend to rely on articles and blogs, infographics and videos when deciding what to buy and where they’ll buy it from.
 They also actively seek out information from product reviews, compare products with their alternatives and follow product launch updates.

-The International Trade Administration (ITA), US Department of Commerce reports that Malaysians like to buy the following items from overseas:
+The International Trade Administration (ITA), US Department of Commerce reports22 that Malaysians like to buy items from the following countries:

-Locally, Lazada, Mudah, Lelong, Shopee, and 11street attract a large chunk of Malaysia’s e-commerce consumers.
-In terms of B2C marketplaces, iPrice’s ‘Map of E-commerce’ Malaysia mentions the following are the top five e-commerce platforms in the country.
+Locally, Lazada, Mudah, Lelong, Shopee, and 11street attract a large chunk of Malaysia’s eCommerce consumers.
+In terms of B2C marketplaces, iPrice’s ‘Map of eCommerce’ Malaysia* mentions the following are the top five eCommerce platforms in the country.23

-Lazada is quite successful—it is the only e-commerce platform among Malaysians’ top visited websites, according to the We Are Social 2019 report.
-Both Lazada and Shopee, though, joined the top 10 list of apps with the most active monthly mobile users.
+Shopee and Lazada are still going strong in Malaysia — they are the only e-commerce platforms among Malaysians’ top 10 visited websites based on Alexa data, according to the We Are Social 2021 report.
+Both Lazada and Shopee, joined the top 10 list of apps with the most active monthly mobile users.24

 From the above results, mobile banking is the most popular method of paying for online purchases.
 On the other hand, the slew of new payment options like mobile payments means that these options shouldn’t be ignored either.
 On the bright side, the wide availability and popularity of online-enabled payment solutions means that getting payment for your products for the most part shouldn’t be too troublesome.

-Interestingly, Maybank2U consistently ranks among the top 10 in different lists of Malaysians’ most visited websites, as well as on the top Google search queries in the country in 2018.
-This could be explained by Maybank2U’s users using the web banking service to make on-the-go online payments, including for e-commerce purchases.
-Maybank2U offers a variety of personal and digital banking services, such as Samsung Pay, Visa Checkout, transfers, a mobile wallet, and a promotions app.
+Interestingly, Maybank2U consistently ranks3 among the top 10 in different lists of Malaysians’ most visited websites, as well as on the top Google search queries in the country in 2020.26 This could be explained by Maybank2U’s users using the web banking service to make on-the-go online payments, including for eCommerce purchases.27 Maybank2U offers a variety of personal and digital banking services, such as Samsung Pay, Visa Checkout, transfers, a mobile wallet, and a promotions app.

-On the other hand, it is still advisable to offer cash on delivery (COD) as a payment method when expanding your e-commerce store into Malaysia.
-Online merchants can offer COD via an e-commerce platform or a shipping partner which supports and facilitates COD transactions.
-According to Nielsen, many 45-54-year-old Malaysian shoppers preferred COD when shopping online.
+On the other hand, it is still advisable to offer cash on delivery (COD) as a payment method when expanding your e-commerce store into Malaysia as 1 in 10 eCommerce transactions are paid for in cash.28 Online merchants can offer COD via an eCommerce platform or a shipping partner which supports and facilitates COD transactions.
+According to Nielsen29, many 45-54-year-old Malaysian shoppers preferred COD when shopping online.

 Of course, online shopping is not entirely trouble-free.
-Long delivery times can discourage buyers, which is why many Malaysian online shoppers are willing to pay more for their purchase to arrive more quickly.
-Around half of the e-commerce consumers in Malaysia expect to receive products bought from local sellers within three days.
+Long delivery times can discourage buyers, which is why many Malaysian online shoppers are willing to pay more2 for their purchase to arrive more quickly.
+Around half of the eCommerce consumers in Malaysia expect to receive products bought from local sellers within three days.30

 Providing a diverse product range.
 Given the government’s concern about product diversity, online sellers have the opportunity to satisfy an unmet need among Malaysian consumers.
 One way to do this is to research the available products carried by popular sellers, and offer alternatives or related items and accessories.